25 Healthy And Easy Buddha Bowl Recipes

 Cauliflower, black beans, and whole grains, oh my!
 Not to mention that the avocado pesto on top of this bowl is absolutely everything – it’s fresh, it’s light, it’s spring in a sauce!

-19. Green Goddess Bowls
+19. Quinoa Power Bowls

 20. Vegan Buddha Bowls with Spicy Mango Sauce